cocreators-ee/apity/README.md

 {
   // HTTP status code
   status,
   // Boolean, whether the request was successful or not ok,
   // Typed object for a 200/201 status.
-Built from the OpenAPI spec data
+Built from the OpenAPI spec data,
 }
 ```